firebase/quickstart-js/config/README.md

 more requests per hour, so you can test your app with different Remote Config parameter values during development.

-- To learn more about fetching data from remote config, see [the Firebase Remote Config loading strategies](https://firebase.google.com/docs/remote-config/loading).
+- To learn more about fetching data from remote config, see [Firebase Remote Config loading strategies](https://firebase.google.com/docs/remote-config/loading).
 - To learn about parameters and conditions that you can use to change the behavior and appearance of your app for segments of your userbase, see